Making extra copies of material you’ve purchased may save your ministry money. But the real cost of copyright infringement may shock you.

 Why Can’t We Just Share Good Stuff?

 Reality: The Internet has created big challenges for copyright protections.
-Today, if you like an article, image, song, or other tidbit you find online, often it’s as easy as hitting “share.”
+Today, if you like an article, image, song, or another tidbit you find online, often it’s as easy as hitting “share.”
 But it’s also tempting to copy and paste the item into newsletters, on websites, and through social media, with or without permission.
 This happens commonly as people perceive this as “borrowing” articles.
 And right behind the article grab is rampant music and image pilfering.

 We Bought the CD—Why Can’t We Play It?